jtarrio/signals/docs/new-demod.md

-# Creating demodulators for _Demodulator_
+# Creating demodulators for Signals

-_Demodulator_ comes with support for FM (wideband and narrowband), AM, SSB, and CW, but if your application needs to support additional modulation schemes, you can add them.
+Signals comes with support for FM (wideband and narrowband), AM, SSB, and CW, but if your application needs to support additional modulation schemes, you can add them.

 ## Create a new modulation scheme

-In _Demodulator_, a modulation scheme has the following elements:
+In Signals, a modulation scheme has the following elements:

 - A short name, or "scheme name."
 It should be a short word or initialism, like "WBFM," "AM," or "USB."
 - Mode parameters.
 This is an object that stores the configuration for the demodulator: bandwidth, maximum deviation, squelch level, whether stereo is enabled, etc.